Calathea makoyana – How to Grow the Stunning Peacock Plant

 In the home, the best equivalent is bright indirect sunlight

 Direct sunlight will quickly scorch the delicate leaves, so you’ll want to avoid this at all costs.
-Dry, curling leaves is usually the first indicator.
+Dry, curling leaves are usually the first indicator.

 I’d recommend a North-facing window (if you’re in the Northern hemisphere like myself here in the UK) as that’s going to provide consistent indirect light throughout the day.

-My Calathea makoyana (Peacock Plant) getting some evening light.
+My Calathea makoyana enjoying some gentle evening light.

 Though mine is situated on a bookshelf in a room with a large South-facing bay window, which gets a lot of Sun.
-To balance this, my Calathea are placed at the farthest point from the window (about 3-4m away) so they never get any direct light.
+To balance this, my Calathea is placed at the farthest point from the window (about 3-4m away), so they never get any direct light.

 On the flip side, whilst harsh sun is certainly the worst offender, full shade is not going to make for a happy plant or particularly attractive foliage – so make sure it’s getting enough light to keep its foliage vibrant.

-A grow light can be super helpful here to maximise light energy without risk of scorching.
+A grow light can be super helpful here to maximize light energy without the risk of scorching.

 Peacock Plants can be thirsty plants.